ppat/homelab-ops-ansible/projectBrief.md

 # Project Brief

 Welcome to our suite of Ansible collections designed to simplify the creation of playbooks for infrastructure operations.
-While these collections are optimized for homelab environments, they’re flexible enough to address any use case where robust infrastructure automation is needed.
+While these collections are optimized for homelab environments, they're flexible enough to address any use case where robust infrastructure automation is needed.

 ## Code Organization